 The console has two buttons used for auto height presets.
 The toggle switch that was present on previous models is now configured as shown at right.
-MacDon headers only require the first two buttons (A and B).
+MacDon headers only require first two buttons (A) and (B).
 The third button (C) is not configured.

-To set the auto height, follow these steps:
+To set auto height, follow these steps:

-- Engage separator and header. - 2.
-Select RUN SCREENS (A) on the main page.
+- 1. Engage separator and header. - 2.
+Select RUN SCREENS (A) on main page.

-Select the RUN tab that shows MANUAL HEIGHT.
+3. Select RUN tab that shows MANUAL HEIGHT.

-The MANUAL HEIGHT field may appear on any of the RUN tabs.
-When an auto height set point button is pressed, the display will change to AUTO HEIGHT (A).
+The MANUAL HEIGHT field may appear on any of RUN tabs.
+When an auto height set point button is pressed, display will change to AUTO HEIGHT (A).

-- 4. Lower the header to the ground.
+- 4. Lower header to ground.

-- 5. Select one of the auto height set point buttons shown in Figure 6.115: New Holland Combine Controls, page 121.
+- 5. Select one of auto height set point buttons shown in Figure 6.116, page 122.

-- Press the SET 1 button for lower position
+- Press SET 1 button for lower position

-- Press the SET 2 button for higher position
+- · Press SET 2 button for higher position